Cophen campaign: Siege of Massaga

 The mercenaries fought fiercely and would not let the Macedonians through.
 The next day, Alexander ordered that from the tower they extend a bridge and would have the same men who stormed Tyre from the bridges built on the mole to storm the Assacenians.
 Meanwhile, the archers and slingers would continue to fire as before.
-However, again the mercenaries put up fierce resistance.
+However, again, the mercenaries put up fierce resistance.
 While this was going on, Alexander ordered that a unit of hypaspists charge across the bridge at the mercenaries.
-However, too many of them rushed upon it too quickly and the hastily built bridge collapsed under their weight.
+However, too many of them rushed upon it too quickly, and the hastily built bridge collapsed under their weight.
 Seeing the opportunity, the Assacenians fired volleys of arrows, stones and even fireballs into the ditch on top of the men.
 The pit the hypaspists had fallen into was to be their tomb, and a great many of them were slain.
 However, Alexander saved those he could by attacking this sortie with a counter-attack of his own.

 The next day, the Macedonians built another bridge and attacked in a similar manner.
 However, during the course of the attack the Macedonians managed to kill the leader of the mercenaries.
 Consequentially, the Assacenians decided to negotiate their surrender.

 Alexander's conditions for their surrender were that the Assacenians agree to serve under him and they surrender to him the Massagan king's family as hostages.
 However, the Assacenians were unwilling to agree to this as this would mean fighting their fellow tribes and clans.
 They decided to retreat from the encampment they had made near the city after they had surrendered to Alexander.
 On hearing of this, Alexander had his troops surround the hill where the Assacenians were camped.
 As the Assacenians attempted to make their escape, all hell broke loose and the Macedonians killed a great many of them.
 After this, the Macedonians proceeded back to Massaga and took it with ease, and killed all the soldiers in the garrison of the city.
-During the course of the siege, the Macedonians had lost no more than 25 men, however a number of them were wounded.
+During the course of the siege, the Macedonians had lost no more than 25 men; however, several of them were wounded.